-This summer is going to be a little different than past summers because of continuing COVID-19 restrictions for unvaccinated folks, including our students.
-So we at Seneca Academy have put together several lists of fun activities for our village to do together, apart!
+At the beginning of the pandemic, we at Seneca Academy put together several lists of fun activities for our village to do together, apart!
 Even though the mitigation strategies that required more social isolation are no longer in place, all of these things are terrific ones to do any time.
 Please take pictures and send them to us on social media (@SenecaAcademy on Facebook and @senecaacademy_md on Instagram) because we really miss seeing all of your faces.
 We hope you all have an amazing time growing and learning, and we look forward to seeing you in the fall!

 Sensory Activities: Sight

 - Make a string treasure hunt through your house

 - Read-Aloud: I Want My Hat Back by Jon Klassen, performed by The Little Angel Theatre

 - Read-Aloud: Brown Bear, Brown Bear, What Do You See? by Eric Carle, read by Gwyneth Paltrow

 - Watch Lil Buck improvise dances based on art he sees and do some improvisational dance of your own

 - Experiment with invisible ink made from citrus fruit

 - Go on a LIVE African safari from the comfort of your home, daily at 8:30 am on YouTube